modernweb-dev/rocket/README.md

   <a href="https://rocket.modern-web.dev/guides/"><strong>Explore the Rocket Guides&nbsp;&nbsp;▶</strong></a>
 </p>

-## The goal for Rocket
+## The Goal for Rocket

 > Our goal is to provide developers with a meta framework for static websites with a spricle of JavaScript.

 Get a site up and running in no time and focus on the content.
-You can still tweak every details of every underlying tool that get's used.
+You can still tweak every detail of every underlying tool that gets used.

 Rocket is part of the [Modern Web Family](https://twitter.com/modern_web_dev).